 When to fly?

 April to September is the tourist season for Glasgow, and the peak season is July and August.
-These two months are further inundated with visitors when the British schools are on vacation.
+These two months are further inundated with visitors when the British schools are on holiday.
 For this time of year, reserve and book your hotel and flights to Glasgow well in advance.

 The best times to book cheap flights to Glasgow are late spring, early summer, and autumn.
 All the attractions are open, rooms are easy to find, and the weather is warm.
 Every year in October, tens of thousands of participants take part in the Great Scottish Run.
 Starting in George Square, the 10k or half marathon challenge (depending on your ability) is sure to set pulses racing.
 Runners are able to catch a glimpse of a number of famous attractions along the route, whilst spectators can cheer them on to the finish line at Glasgow green.
 Kids can also get involved in events, such as the Toddler dash, Mini Run and Junior Run.

 If wet weather doesn't dampen your spirits, take a flight to Glasgow in the spring.
 The flowers are starting to bloom and accommodation rates and airline fares are reduced.